Download the full PDF for Alaska

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Alaska remained unchanged at 65.2 percent in August.
+The labor force participation rate in Alaska rose to 66.2 percent in February from 66.1 percent in the prior month.